 Most degree programs require 120 credits but some require more.

-Every degree-seeking student who graduates from the University must have satisfactorily completed a major (except in the Bachelor of Arts in Liberal Studies or the Bachelor of Science in Liberal Studies) in a B.S. or B.A. degree program.
+Every degree-seeking student who graduates from the University must have satisfactorily completed a major (or areas of concentration for Interdisciplinary Studies or General Studies) in a B.S. or B.A. degree program.
 A student who is undecided or uncertain about his choice of major should explore different fields of potential interest through selections from the varied offerings within the Liberal Education Program and through electives.

 The "Major" is a planned sequence of a minimum of 30 credits in one discipline; various options are available with departmental consent, and electives may be utilized to enhance the basic requirements.
 Courses used to satisfy the Liberal Education Program may not be used as courses in the major area.

 Students may attain additional breadth or depth in the curriculum in several ways:

 - The "Minor" is a planned sequence, a minimum of 18 credits, typically earned in addition to one's major requirements, with options available under departmental or minor program advisement.
 Courses in a cognate or courses used to satisfy the Liberal Education Program may be used as courses in a minor.